voi-api/voi-api.github.io/deeplinks.md

 ---

 # How deep links work
-Deeplinks are a way to send the user to a view in another app.
+Deeplinks are a way to send the user to a view in a mobe app.
 If the user doesn't have the app they are sent to the AppStore with a prompt to download the app.
-We are using adjust to deep-link and track usage from third-party apps.
+We are using the third-party tool adjust to deep-link and track usage from third-party apps.

 # Schema